isomerpages/moe-bedoksouthsec/_prospectus/Information for Sec 1 (2023).md

 Congratulations on your posting to Bedok South Secondary School.
 We are happy to welcome you to the BDSian family to commence your secondary school education.

 This year, the incoming Sec 1 students are <b><u>not required</u></b> to physically report to their posted secondary school on the next working day following the release of S1 Posting Results.
 As such, we will be posting all the necessary information applicable to our new Sec 1 here to communicate with you and your parents on details for the start of term.
-The school will also be engaging parents online <b><u>via zoom on 21 December 2023 at 9 am</u></b> for a talk by our school Principal and Assistant Year Head (Lower Secondary).
-The zoom link will be sent through Parents Gateway (PG) on 20 December 2023.
+The school will also be engaging parents online <b><u>via zoom https://moe-singapore.zoom.us/j/85165092845 on 21 December 2023 at 9 am</u></b> for a talk by our school Principal and Assistant Year Head (Lower Secondary).

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}